Financial steps to buying a house

 You can check your credit report online without an impact to your credit score – this is known as a “soft inquiry”.
 Further along during the mortgage application process, however, the lender will perform a credit check that results in what is known as a “hard inquiry” on your credit report.
 This is a required part of the process.
 If you are exploring rates across multiple lenders, multiple inquiries from mortgage lenders within a short period of time are treated as a single inquiry and will have little impact on your credit score, according to Fair Isaac Corporation (FICO).

-If you’re planning to buy a second or vacation home, banks will typically require that you have a higher credit score than if you were applying for a primary residence loan.
+If you’re planning on taking the financial steps towards buying a second or vacation home, banks will typically require that you have a higher credit score than if you were applying for a primary residence loan.
 They may also require a larger down payment.

 How is my mortgage payment calculated?